Guide to Enrolling in Compass Rose Public Schools in San Antonio for 2023–24

 Compass Rose Public Schools is a growing network of charter schools where academic achievement coupled with personal growth is their “True North”—everything they do is oriented in that direction.
 The academic program is built on the rock solid foundation of a college preparatory liberal arts curriculum.
 The high school program is organized around Pre-AP and AP courses, which allows students to take the most rigorous course load available prior to college.
 Uniquely, each Compass Rose Public Schools campus also offers a slightly different specialty program that matches the strengths of its particular community and interests of its students, with programs in Robotics & Entrepreneurship, Computer Science and Coding, Public Health through Nature-Based Learning, and Aviation and Aeronautics.

-On November 7, 2022, Compass Rose Public Schools began accepting applications for enrollment for the 2023–24 school year.
-Lottery occurred on February 3, 2023, but you can still submit your application.
+On November 13, 2023, Compass Rose Public Schools will begin accepting applications for enrollment for the 2024–25 school year.
+Open enrollment will continue through February 9, 2024.
 We have put together a guide to help you learn more about Compass Rose Public Schools in San Antonio and take steps to enroll your child for the next school year.

 About Compass Rose Campuses

-Since its founding in San Antonio in 2017, Compass Rose Public Schools has grown from a single middle school serving fewer than one hundred students in its first year (Compass Rose Legacy) to four K–12 campuses (three in San Antonio and one in the greater Austin area) serving almost 3,000 students just five years later.
+Since its founding in San Antonio in 2017, Compass Rose Public Schools has grown from a single middle school serving fewer than one hundred students in its first year (Compass Rose Legacy) to seven campuses (five in San Antonio and two in the greater Austin area) serving over 3,000 students just six years later.
 The reason for this explosive and unprecedented growth is simple—Compass Rose always puts its students and families first.
 The network’s team members know that students have big dreams for themselves and parents have big dreams for their children.
 The Compass Rose vision is to ensure all of its students achieve academic success and build the character traits necessary to pursue those lofty dreams vigorously and with confidence.

 Compass Rose Public Schools is committed to community co-design when they open a new campus.
 This means they work with parents and other community stakeholders to develop the field of study for a campus and to help create programs that fit the needs and desires of that particular community.
 The result is Compass Rose schools become part of their communities and neighborhoods in ways other schools often do not.

 In 2021, Compass Rose Public Schools opened a nature-based school, called Compass Rose Journey, on San Antonio’s northeast side.
-At Compass Rose Journey, the focus is on Public Health, teaching the importance of the health and well-being of communities where people live, learn, work, and play.
+At Compass Rose Journey, the focus is on public health, teaching the importance of the health and well-being of communities where people live, learn, work, and play.
 The students engage in nature-based learning and place-based education, using the community as the classroom in both indoor and outdoor learning environments to develop a deep understanding of their role in contributing to a better and healthier self, community, and world.
 The rich learning environments enhance the school’s unique public health curriculum which includes community health, environmental health, epidemiology, and advocating for change through health policies in the local community.
-The Journey campus will serve students in grades K–8 in the 2023–24 school year, and will add a high school in the coming years.
+The Journey campus will serve students in grades PK–9 in the 2024–25 school year.

-This past August, Compass Rose Dream opened on the Northwest Side of San Antonio.
-The campus field of study is Medical Careers, and students have the unique opportunity to meet with medical professionals, take field trips related to the medical field (with local partners in the Medical Center community), and engage in ongoing study of different careers in the field.
-Compass Rose Dream will be moving to their permanent location, in a beautifully renovated building located at 6660 First Park Ten beginning in August 2024, and the Dream campus will serve grades K–6.
+Compass Rose Dream opened in 2022 on the Northwest Side of San Antonio.
+The campus field of study is medical careers, and students have the unique opportunity to meet with medical professionals, take field trips related to the medical field with local partners in the Medical Center community, and engage in ongoing study of different careers in the field.
+In August 2023, Compass Rose Dream moved to their permanent location, at 6660 First Park Ten Blvd., where they serve students in grades K–6.

-This upcoming school year, 2023–24, Compass Rose will be launching its newest campus, Compass Rose Impact.
-This campus will provide acceleration opportunities to high school students who may be over-aged and under-credited.
-The Impact site will also internally host a restorative campus environment for students who need to meet restorative expectations in order to return to their home campus.
+In 2023, Compass Rose launched its newest campus, Compass Rose Impact.
+This campus provides acceleration opportunities to high school students who may be over-aged and under-credited.
+The Impact site also internally hosts a restorative campus environment for students who need to meet restorative expectations in order to return to their home campus.
+Compass Rose Impact serves students in grades 9–12 or ages 16–24.

-In the Austin area, Compass Rose Destiny opened in Augusts 2021 in the city of Manor.
+In the Austin area, Compass Rose Destiny opened in August 2021 in the city of Manor.
 In August 2022, Compass Rose Harvest in Bastrop was launched.

 Compass Rose Public Schools is one of the few charter school networks in San Antonio that offers free transportation to students.
 Each campus has about 10–15 bus stops that are located strategically across the city.